tomrhollis/VellumZero-Plugin/README.md

                           {0} # of users online on all servers {1} # of servers online
                           {2} Total # of player slots on all servers

+ChannelTopicOffline       What to display as the topic text in Discord when the server goes down
+                          "" = Disables this feature
+                          NOTE: Discord only lets the topic update every 5 minutes.
+If the server goes down within 5 minutes of the last update, this setting won't be used

 ChatMsg                   The format of a chat message sent by a Minecraft player
                           {0} = The server's world name